SindriaInc/XPipe/Academy/xpipe-password/docs/setup.md

 - Enter the service's container by running `docker exec -it <container name> bash`
 - To run the application inside the container, run `java -jar target/<jar file name>`

+## Test the application

+head to 172.16.10.x:port to check if the application is working correctly
 \
 \
 \
 todo:\
+document testing\
+test doc\
 improve db-service address convention description